shujianyang/btrForensics/README.md

 Raw image of a btrfs partition, or a partition using btrfs.

 ###Current capability:
-Reads nodes in B-tree manually and prints information.
+1. Reads nodes in B-tree manually and prints information.
+2. List all directory items in filesystem tree.

 ###Note:
 Reference of Btrfs structure can be found in [btrfs Wiki](https://btrfs.wiki.kernel.org/index.php/Main_Page).